 I wasn’t sure I heard the gentleman correctly.
 So, he took me into a room that was filled with all types of new luggage.
 He said to pick out the one that closely resembled my broken luggage.
 I did, and after a very short amount of paperwork to acknowledge the exchange, it was just a matter of transferring my daughter’s belongings into the new luggage before heading home.

 This was an unexpected and amazing experience.
 What started out as a Moment of Misery™ turned into my favorite customer service experience: a Moment of Magic®.
 I’ve only had my luggage damaged twice in over thirty years of travel, and both times were far different than this recent hassle-free experience.
 I remember on both occasions, two somewhat apathetic employees (obviously not Southwest employees) who were just going through the motions of taking care of me as I filled out paperwork telling me who to take my luggage to and how to get reimbursed.
-Once again, Southwest Airlines figured it out.
+Once again, Southwest Airlines figured it out and showed us a great loyalty lesson.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.